django/deps/template.md

 ## Reference Implementation

-If there\'s an implementation of the feature under discussion in this DEP, this section should include or link to that implementation and provide any notes about installing/using/trying out the implementation.
+If there's an implementation of the feature under discussion in this DEP, this section should include or link to that implementation and provide any notes about installing/using/trying out the implementation.